-Banlieuz Art, Degg J Force 3, King Alasko and Tamsir
+Banlieuz Art, Degg J Force 3 and King Alasko

 The Montréal audience is conveyed to Guinea in the course of an outstanding evening with the best of Guinean urban music.
 Four groups will be sharing the stage to get the crowd dancing, just like a Saturday night at a club in Conakry.

 The pioneers of African hip-hop, Degg J Force 3, will join the pop duo Banlieuz’art, with which they recorded the single “Gbin Gbin Soo” (The Backup) in 2015 to support the national football team during the Africa Cup of Nations.

 Degg J Force 3, the group created in 1997 by brothers Moussa and Ablaye M’Baye, is a multiple award-winner.
 Emerging from Boulbinet, Conakry’s port area, they set up their own record label, production house and recording studio.
 In Wolof, Degg J Force 3 refers to the three forces they seek to defend : the right, the good and the true.